Update: Graduate Transfers To Keep An Eye On

 The Player: As a true freshman, Polendey saw action in six games, largely on special teams.
 In 2018 he saw action in two games before suffering season-ending injury, and last year, Polendey saw action in six games and made his first career start in Miami's bowl game.
 He finished his career at Miami with one catch for 14 yards.

 The Situation: Because of his injury and lack of production, Polendey is getting attention from mostly smaller schools, at least in terms of who has followed him on Twitter.
 Programs like West Florida, North Alabama, Clarion, Bryant, Texas State and Missouri Southern are monitoring the tight end as are Division I programs like Arizona State, UAB, Louisiana, Maryland, Colorado State, Arkansas, Tulane and Texas Tech.
-I can confirm that Michigan tight ends coach Sherrone Moore is keeping an eye on Polendey, but he doesn't seem like a top priority.
+I can confirm that Michigan tight ends coach Sherrone Moore is keeping an eye on Polendey, but the one-time Hurricane doesn't seem like a top priority for U-M.

 Jovan Swann - DT (Stanford Cardinal • 6-2, 271)

-The Backstory: Swann is the lone player on this list that didn't have a Michigan offer coming out of high school, but probably had the most interest in the Wolverines, even with Hamilton being a former commit.
+The Backstory: Swann one of two players on this list that didn't have a Michigan offer coming out of high school, but probably had the most interest in the Wolverines, even with Hamilton being a former commit.
 Per an article from TheWolverine.com, Swann was born in Michigan and grew up a massive U-M fan.
 He moved to Indiana at a young age, but never lost sight of his background.
 Swann ended up reeling in 20 offers as a recruit and heavily considered Indiana and Northwestern before committing to the Cardinal.

 The Player: Swann played in all 12 games and made nine starts this past season.
 He finished the year with 32 tackles, eight tackles for loss and 5.5 sacks.
 He also broke up a pass, forced a fumble and blocked a kick.
 As a junior he was All-Pac-12 honorable mention and a two-time Pac-12 All-Academic performer in the classroom.
 He's undersized in terms of his weight, but he's extremely quick off the ball and athletic.

 The Situation: As an Indiana kid, Swann has a couple of Wolverine friends in running back Chris Evans and linebacker Cam McGrone, which never hurts.
 He's also been followed by director of recruiting Matt Dudek and defensive line coach Shaun Nua.
 Several people in the Michigan media market are also following Swann, which seems to indicate that he's a pretty serious target.
 He also recently tweeted that "there's no place like the Midwest," which seems to indicate that he likes the idea of coming back home.
 Iowa is one school that seems to be giving him a lot of attention but he's remained pretty quiet about who is pursuing him.
-With Swann's former teammate and fellow defensive tackle Mike Williams now off the board, Swann may be someone to keep an even closer eye on now.
+Other schools like Tulane, Michigan State, Indiana, Purdue, Texas, Memphis and Illinois are on the radar but it's unclear if any of them are pursuing Swann aggressively.

 Chibueze Onwuka - DT (Buffalo Bulls • 6-0, 290)